marius-meissner/std-embedded-nal/README.md

 # Usage

-As the operating system's network stack is always available, it can be referenced at any time, roughly like this:
+As the operating system's network stack is always available, it can be instanciated and used at any time without need for synchronization, roughly like this:

 ```rust
 use embedded_nal::nb::block;